Opening a business account in the Netherlands

 - Dutch banks work together in order to quickly inform a foreign entrepreneur if they are eligible to apply for an account.
 For that purpose, the Dutch Banking Association (Nederlandse Vereniging van Banken) has created the Quick Scan “Dutch Business Bank Account".

 - Complete the Quick Scan and send a scanned copy of the form, along with the requested information, to the bank of your choice.
-There are three Dutch banks to choose from: Rabobank, ABN AMRO and ING.
+There are four Dutch banks to choose from: Rabobank, ABN AMRO and ING.
 The bank you select will then evaluate the responses you provided in the Quick Scan.

 - Please note: completing the Quick Scan is not an accelerated process for becoming a customer of a bank and obtaining an active account.
 Based on the information you provide, the bank determines if an application can be dealt with.